 We will supply you with a list of birds commonly seen at the Garden in February along with color photographs to help you ID the birds on the checklist.
 Come help us count birds in the Garden!
 It’s an ideal way for more experienced birders to introduce children, grandchildren, and others to the wonderful world of birds or for fledgling birders to learn new species!

 You can explore which species have been seen in our community by using maps and charts on the GBBC website (http://www.birdsource.org/gbbc/).
 Make the birds in your neighborhood count!
 Join in this year’s Great Backyard Bird Count.
 When you enter, tell the Visitor Center personnel that you would like to participate and they will give you instructions.
 Bring your binoculars.

-Download a Garden Birding Trail map made possible by a generous donation from Wild Birds Unlimited.
+Download a Garden Birding Trail map and Bird Sighting List.
 Get more Information on the Garden's Birding Trail.

 The Great Backyard Bird Count is led by the Cornell Lab of Ornithology and National Audubon Society, with Canadian partner Bird Studies Canada and sponsorship from Wild Birds Unlimited.

 No Registration required.